 Veterans Undergraduate and Graduate Degree Programs

 To apply for a 4-year degree program or graduate program, you first need to find out if you have eligible Veterans education benefits available.
-Each school will have a Veterans Certifying Official who can help you determine your remaining benefits.
+Each school will have a School Certifying Official (SCO) who processes your education benefits with the VA.
+Contact the VA to determine your remaining benefits.
 Each school will also control the number of hours per program which will affect your included housing benefit.

 In order to determine how much payments will be, according to the VA’s website, “We decide your payment amounts based on the number of classes you go to and the hours spent in those classes.
 For example, for most undergraduate degrees, a college considers: 12 or more hours full time, between 9 and 11 hours three-quarter time, between 6 and 8 hours half time, less than 6 hours reimbursable at a rate that’s no more than the tuition and fees charged for the course.”

 Students are able to apply funds for more than one degree or attend multiple schools at once if certain criteria are also met.

 To find out more, contact the VA and explore your degree program options with an education counselor. https://www.va.gov/contact-us/

 Veterans and their qualified dependents may be eligible for certificate training at non-college degree schools to gain valuable job skills in fields such as technology, design, marketing, data science, and project management.
 These types of programs may pay for your tuition, books, and supplies.